python/cpython/Doc/library/stdtypes.rst

       ['1', '2', '', '3', '']

    If *sep* is not specified or is ``None``, a different splitting algorithm is
-   applied: runs of consecutive whitespace are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing whitespace.
+   applied: runs of consecutive :term:`whitespace` are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing whitespace.
 Consequently, splitting an empty string or a string consisting of just whitespace with a ``None`` separator